BekMart/denada/README.md

     - If the requested date, time, or party size is unavailable, an error message informs the user.
     - They remain on the Edit Booking Page and are prompted to select an alternative option.
 - This ensures a smooth user experience, allowing for seamless modifications while maintaining clarity through real-time feedback.
-    ![Screenshot of the edit booking page which host a form for users to complete with ammended booking details.][edit-booking-screenshot]
+    ![Screenshot of the edit booking page which host a form for users to complete with amended booking details.][edit-booking-screenshot]

 ### Delete Booking Model:
 When a user clicks the "Cancel" button next to one of their current bookings, a confirmation modal appears at the center of the screen, overlaying the current page.
 - Modal Functionality
     - The modal prompts the user to confirm their cancellation and reminds them that this action cannot be undone.